FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: Persons who worked on the dataset
 -  __analysis__
   - Type: Analysis
-  - Multiple: True
   - Description: The method which is used to gain the data
 ### Analysis
 - __cv__
   - Type: string
-  - Description: CV
+  - Description: This is a test

 ### Author